 Luhmann was a student of Talcott Parsons.
 And he reports that Parsons, following Durkheimian sociology, “drew a distinction between culture and social systems . . . [and] positioned culture in a hierarchically higher position” (Intro 236).
-In other words, Parsons appears to argue that cultural values or norms make social order possible.
+In other words, Parsons argues that cultural values or norms make social order possible.
 For Durkheim and Parsons, “language, culture, values, and norms are tied very closely together” (Luhmann, Intro 236).
-But in modern social systems theory, norms and values are descriptions–they are descriptions based on second-order observations, i.e., observations of observations.
-Or they could be called attributions if a particular action is attributed to a cultural value.
-They are observations of the distinctions another system makes, as a system cannot observe its own distinctions because it has to use those distinctions.
-Of course, second-order observations are also based on distinctions, which means they include a blind spot.

-Norms are a product of differentiation.
-Social systems differentiate expected behavior (norms) from actual behavior.
+When we speak of norms or moral values, we are talking about expectations.
+Social systems differentiate expected behavior (norms) from actual behavior, or expected reality (such as a work of art) from unexpected reality.
 That is to say, norms serve as prediction schemata.
 The norm is the expected.
-Behavioral norms are expected even if they are not anticipated.
-For instance, even if we know a person well and we anticipate that he will lie to us, we nonetheless expect him to tell the truth; otherwise we could not engage in communication with that person at all.
+Behavioral norms are expected even if they are not always anticipated.
+For instance, even if we know a person well and we anticipate that she will lie to us, we nonetheless expect her to tell the truth; otherwise, we could not engage in communication with that person at all.
 And when we play or watch a football game, we expect the rules to be followed even if we anticipate that there will be many rule infractions and penalties.
-In fact, it is “normal” for many penalties to be called; it would be highly unusual for no penalties to be called.
+In fact, it is “normal” for many penalties to be called; it would be highly improbable for no penalties to be called.
 Nonetheless, we must operate on the expectations that the rules will be followed.
-The referees, especially, must have the expectation (but not the anticipation) that the rules will be followed; otherwise they could not observe any infractions.
+The referees, especially, must have the expectation (but not the anticipation) that the rules will be followed; otherwise, they could not observe any infractions.

 Luhmann describes the cultural invention of behavioral norms as a “doubling of reality” (“Are There Still Indispensable Norms . . .”
 21).
-For example, when one observes a game there is a doubling reality between game and life; similarly, a novel, film, or play produces a doubling of reality between fictional reality and real reality, the reality outside the work of art.
-In other words, there is a reentry of the system/environment distinction back into the real/not real distinction.
+For example, when one observes a game there is a doubling of reality between game and life; similarly, a novel, film, or play produces a doubling of reality between fictional reality and real reality, the reality outside the work of art.
+In other words, in the concept of “real reality” is produced by a reentry of the system/environment distinction back into the real/not real distinction on the real side.

 Thus, when it comes to ethics or cultural norms, there is a doubling of reality between “normal” (expected) behavior and actual behavior, and we must expect “normal” behavior even when we don’t anticipate it.
 Luhmann argues that